Department of Kinesiology and Sport Sciences

 Total Credits Allowed: 6.00

-Prerequisite: FAMS 110 and a grade of C or above in PE 461 or permission of instructor
+Prerequisite: FAMS 110 and a grade of C or above in KSS 461 or permission of instructor

 Discussion of current issues in physical education, recreation, sports, leisure, and tourism and related fields.
 Current literature will serve as resource material.